Styr

+History

-During the Khmelnytskyi Uprising, in 1651 at Styr river took place important battle of Berestechko between armies of the Polish-Lithuanian Commonwealth and the Cossacks of Bohdan Khmelnytsky.
+During the Khmelnytskyi Uprising, the Battle of Berestechko took place in 1651 on the river between armies of the Polish-Lithuanian Commonwealth and the Cossacks of Bohdan Khmelnytsky.

 During 1915–1916, the Styr river was the front line between the Austro-Hungarian and Imperial Russian armies.

 The river was also a barrier to the German invasion on June 22, 1941, during Operation Barbarossa on the South-Western Front.